 Cardea 20/20 ECG™ is the only reliable, automated diagnostic system designed to identify cardiac conditions associated with sudden cardiac death in active youth and athletes.
 Identifying cardiac conditions associated with sudden cardiac death is an important component to pre-participation sports exams (PPE), athlete sports physicals and cardiac screening programs as well as routine physicals.

-• Breakthrough Interpretation: only system automated with Refined Seattle Criteria
+• Breakthrough Interpretation: only system automated with International Criteria

 • Better Analysis: high ECG sample rate, industry-leading signal resolution and extended recording time ensure accuracy

 • Reduced Costs: low false positives limits unnecessary follow-up testing

 • Portable: handheld device connects via Bluetooth® wireless technology to standard Windows PC